kirschners/kirschners.github.io/README.md

 Modularity, API first and semantic versioning are the essentials.

 ## FOSS - Free Open Source Software
 Whereever possible we are using FOSS software.
-This allows you to benfit from existing software packages.
+This allows you to benefit from existing robust software packages.
 And beyond this you can extend, debug & fix or switch the software or library.

 ## DevOps and Automation